0xC0DEBA5E/cordova-plugin-mufucaca/README.md

 - __onSuccess__: (Optional) The callback that is called when the listener is successfully removed.
 - __onFailure__: (Optional) The callback that is called if there was an error during removal.

-## nfc.addMimeTypeListener

-Registers an event listener for NDEF tags matching a specified MIME type.

-    nfc.addMimeTypeListener(mimeType, callback, [onSuccess], [onFailure]);

-### Parameters

-- __mimeType__: The MIME type to filter for messages.
-- __callback__: The callback that is called when an NDEF tag matching the MIME type is read.
-- __onSuccess__: (Optional) The callback that is called when the listener is added.
-- __onFailure__: (Optional) The callback that is called if there was an error.

-### Description

-Function `nfc.addMimeTypeListener` registers the callback for ndef-mime events.

-A ndef-mime event occurs when a `Ndef.TNF_MIME_MEDIA` tag is read and matches the specified MIME type.

-This function can be called multiple times to register different MIME types.
-You should use the *same* handler for all MIME messages.

-    nfc.addMimeTypeListener("text/json", *onNfc*, success, failure);
-    nfc.addMimeTypeListener("text/demo", *onNfc*, success, failure);

-On Android, MIME types for filtering should always be lower case.
-(See [IntentFilter.addDataType()](http://developer.android.com/reference/android/content/IntentFilter.html#addDataType\(java.lang.String\)))

-## nfc.removeMimeTypeListener

-Removes the previously registered event listener added via `nfc.addMimeTypeListener`.

-    nfc.removeMimeTypeListener(mimeType, callback, [onSuccess], [onFailure]);

-### Parameters

-- __mimeType__: The MIME type to filter for messages.
-- __callback__: The previously registered callback.
-- __onSuccess__: (Optional) The callback that is called when the listener is successfully removed.
-- __onFailure__: (Optional) The callback that is called if there was an error during removal.

 ## nfc.enabled

 Check if NFC is available and enabled on this device.